Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Synergies in the formula

-L-theanine pairs naturally with several bioactives in the Singular formula through complementary pathways.
-Magnesium contributes to muscular relaxation and stress axis regulation.
-Combined with L-theanine, it covers two distinct levers of sleep quality.
-Magnesium acts on muscle tone and thermoregulation.
-L-theanine intervenes on brain activity and the transition to rest.
-Glycine supports sleep through a different mechanism.
-It promotes the lowering of core body temperature, a physiological signal for sleep onset.
-Paired with L-theanine, it covers both the thermal and neuronal aspects of sleep preparation.
-Vitamin B6 acts as a cofactor in the synthesis of serotonin and GABA (two chemical messengers that L-theanine modulates).
+L-theanine pairs with several bioactives in the Singular formula through complementary pathways.
+Magnesium contributes to normal muscle function.
+It also contributes to normal psychological function.
+Combined with L-theanine, it covers two distinct physiological registers.
+Magnesium acts on muscle and psychological balance, L-theanine on brain activity and the transition to rest.
+Glycine acts through another mechanism.
+Laboratory work attributes to it a lowering of core body temperature, a physiological signal for sleep onset.
+Paired with L-theanine, it covers both the thermal and the neuronal side of preparing for rest.
+Vitamin B6 (P5P) acts as a cofactor in the synthesis of serotonin and GABA, the two chemical messengers on which laboratory work locates L-theanine's action.
 Adequate vitamin B6 intake supports the availability of these neurotransmitters.
-Taurine shares with L-theanine an affinity for receptors involved in the regulation of nervous excitability.
-Their combination aims to reinforce the state of calm focus without sedation.
+Taurine shares with L-theanine an affinity for receptors involved in the regulation of nervous excitability, described in laboratory work.

 Safety & Precautions

-No major drug interactions have been established in the clinical literature.
+One trial recorded a rise in headache ratings at 250 mg taken on its own.
+No major drug interaction is established.
 As a precaution, individuals taking antihypertensives or sedatives are advised to consult a healthcare professional.
-A theoretical additive effect cannot be ruled out.

 Scientific Studies